Army holds off Miami of Ohio 31-30 in double overtime

-Army (5-2) remained unbeaten at home this season and extended its winning streak at Michie Stadium to 10 games.
+Army (5-2) remained unbeaten at home this season and extended its home winning streak to 10 games.
 Miami (3-5) had won two straight and three of four after beginning the season with three straight losses.

+“The support is growing,” Woolfolk said.
+“It’s unbelievable.
+It motivates the guys.
+It’s a great thing we have going.”

-The teams each kicked a field goal in the first overtime and the RedHawks scored a touchdown in the second, but coach Chuck Martin elected to go for the victory and quarterback Gus Ragland nearly stunned the Black Knights.
-Hit and falling to the turf, he somehow completed a sideline pass to Kenny Young on the right side but he was stopped at the 2.
+The teams each kicked a field goal in the first overtime and the RedHawks scored a touchdown in the second — on Gus Ragland’s 18-yard, fourth-down completion to a diving Luke Mayock on the left side.
+Trailing by a point, coach Chuck Martin elected to go for the victory and Ragland nearly stunned the Black Knights.
+Hit and falling to the turf, he somehow completed a sidearmed pass to Kenny Young on the right as Army fired its victory cannon prematurely, but Young was stopped at the 2 by Elijah Riley to end it.

+“Holy smokes!
+I don’t know what to say,” Army coach Jeff Monken said.
+“That was draining.
+We were fortunate.
+We had ourselves positioned just the way we wanted.
+We just didn’t do the things we talk about.”

-Army was without starting quarterback Kelvin Hopkins Jr., who suffered a lower-body injury last week in a win at San Jose State, and safety James Gibson, out with an upper-body injury.
+Army was without starting quarterback Kelvin Hopkins Jr., who suffered a lower-body injury last week in a win at San Jose State.

+“It was a little bit overwhelming,” said Thomas, who ripped off a 52-yard run and scored from the 1 in the third quarter.
+“They believed in me the entire time.”

 Miami had scored 149 points in its previous four games, surpassing 30 in each, but it’s hard to score without the ball.
 Army limited the RedHawks to just three possessions in the first half, taking a 14-7 lead into the halftime break.

+“We knew it was going to be hard at the beginning.
+We were just hanging on,” Martin said.
+“We’ve got to try to weather the storm early, hang in there.”

 Army entered the game averaging 313.5 yards on the ground and topped the nation in possession time at just under 40 minutes a game behind Hopkins, who leads the team in rushing.
-Thomas acquitted himself well in his debut, not committing a turnover.
+Thomas acquitted himself well in his debut, not committing a turnover as the Black Knights gained 347 yards rushing, but Army faltered in the fourth and Miami surged, outgaining Army 215-12 in the quarter.

-Army led 21-7 entering the fourth quarter in a game that featured 14 fourth-down plays, and the RedHawks were forced to gamble eight times because possessions were limited by Army’s triple option.
-On its first drive of the quarter, Miami converted twice on fourth down and once on a third-and-8 play to keep a critical drive alive, but with the game on the line Ragland was stopped on a fourth-and-6 play at the Army 23, the 16-play surge coming to an abrupt halt.
+On its first drive of the quarter, Miami converted twice on fourth down and once on a third-and-8 play to keep the drive alive, but Ragland was stopped on a fourth-and-6 play at the Army 23, a 16-play surge coming to an abrupt halt.

-Undaunted, the RedHawks forced a three-and-out and rallied behind Ragland, who completed eight passes for 68 yards in a 68-yard drive that took just 1:54.
-His 3-yard toss to Dominique Robinson cut the lead to seven with 4:23 left.
+Undaunted, the RedHawks forced a three-and-out and rallied.
+Ragland completed eight passes for 68 yards, his 3-yard toss to Dominique Robinson cutting the lead to seven with 4:23 left.

 Miami tied it after its defense forced another three-and-out, driving 82 yards in 16 plays and converting twice on fourth down.
-The tying score came on Ragland’s 5-yard play-action pass to Nate Becker on fourth down with 17 seconds left in the fourth.
+The tying touchdown and extra point came on Ragland’s 5-yard play-action pass to Nate Becker on fourth down with 17 seconds left in the fourth.

-Woolfolk also scored on a 2-yard run in the first quarter and Andy Davidson added an 11-yard scoring run in the second, completing a 15-play drive that took 8:30 off the clock.
+Woolfolk also scored on a 2-yard run in the first quarter and Andy Davidson added an 11-yard scoring run in the second.

-Miami finally got untracked and scored quickly, with Ragland hitting a wide-open Young on the left side for a 34-yard touchdown midway through the opening quarter.
+Miami finally got untracked and scored quickly, with Ragland hitting a wide-open Young on the left side for a 34-yard touchdown midway through the second.

-The RedHawks forced Army to punt two straight times in the third quarter but couldn’t put anything together offensively, also punting twice.

-The Black Knights finally took advantage, driving 80 yards and taking a 21-7 lead with Thomas leading the charge.
-He ripped off a 52-yard run, bursting untouched over right tackle and then scored from the 1 with 8 seconds left in the quarter.
+“Our guys hung in there,” Martin said.
+“It was a crazy football game.”

 THE TAKEAWAY